FORTH-ICS-INSPIRE/artemis/README.md

 and containers, using the kombu framework (https://github.com/celery/kombu) to interface between rabbitmq and the message senders/receivers (e.g., consumers).
 The controller/supervisor service is responsible for checking the status of the other backend services.
-In a nutshell, there are 6 basic modules:
+In a nutshell, there the following basic modules:
 * Configuration
 * Monitoring
 * Detection